D4MI4NX/go-dencrypt/README.md

 The `-e` option works the same, except the files there will be excluded from en/decryption.

+# Config file

+If you run the tool, a config file at `.dencrypt.config.yaml` will be created, except there already is one.
+It can be used to specify default values without having to use CLI flags.
+CLI flags are prioritized over the config file.
+You can use the `-c` option to specify another config file at given path.
+This option is used both to specify a config file and create one at given path.
+There also is a `-ic` option to ignore values from the config file.

 # Important

-Don´t delete or move the .salt file while having encrypted files because it is used for key generation and wont decrypt your files without it. (except you specified another salt file using the `-s` option or used the `-hcs` option at encryption)
+Don´t delete or move the `.salt` file while having encrypted files because it is used for key generation and wont decrypt your files without it. (except you specified another salt file using the `-s` option, used the `-bs` or the `-hcs` option at encryption)

 # Notes